Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Related Work

 \section{Related Work}

-\textbf{Human Visual System (HVS).} The HVS has long been studied for its unique ability to process visual information efficiently and selectively.
-Computational modeling of HVS has gained significant traction in the fields of computer vision and cognitive neuroscience, aiming to replicate human-like attention and perception in artificial systems. \cite{itti1998model} shows how visual saliency guides human gaze patterns.
-Recent advancements in deep learning have incorporated human attention models into computer vision tasks, enabling better predictions of free-view human gaze~\cite{kummerer2016deepgaze,cornia2018predicting}.
-These approaches provide insight into how human cognition hierarchically processes visual information.
-HVS also demonstrates sequential and temporal fixation patterns, critical for understanding complex scenes~\cite{henderson2003human}.
-The study of the HVS has led to significant improvements and inspired new models in machine learning, such as attention models~\cite{vaswani2017attention}.
-It is crucial to conduct further research into the HVS due to its potential to advance the development of AGI.

-\textbf{Multimodal Large Language Models (MLLMs).} MLLMs~\cite{alayrac2022flamingo} have emerged as a significant advancement in artificial intelligence, extending the capabilities of large language models to process and reason about both visual and textual information.
-By utilizing the open-source LLM~\cite{llama1,llama2,vicuna,glm} and the key idea of constructing visual instruction data, some powerful MLLMs have been proposed such as LLaVA~\cite{llava} and MiniGPT-4~\cite{minigpt4}.
-These models have shown their ability in general visual tasks.

-Despite these advancements, questions about how MLLMs perceive and process visual information remain largely unexplored.
-It is unclear whether MLLMs fixate on regions of interest similar to humans or follow a comparable temporal sequence when perceiving images.
-Furthermore, further research in this area is hindered by the absence of standardized evaluation protocols and benchmarks.

-\textbf{Benchmarks for MLLMs.} Existing benchmarks focus on assessing MLLMs' capabilities in understanding and reasoning across modalities.
-A wide range of benchmarks, such as MMBench~\cite{liu2023mmbench} and SEEDBench~\cite{li2023seedbench}, have been proposed to evaluate general multimodal capabilities, including visual perception, reasoning, and comprehension.
+Existing benchmarks for MLLMs focus on assessing their capabilities in understanding and reasoning across modalities.
+A wide range of benchmarks, such as MMBench~\cite{liu2023mmbench} and SEEDBench~\cite{li2023seedbench}, evaluates general multimodal capabilities, including visual perception, reasoning, and comprehension.
 These benchmarks span diverse tasks, including document understanding~\cite{singh2019towards}, visual question answering~\cite{mathew2021docvqa}, hallucination detection~\cite{li2023evaluating} and mathematical reasoning~\cite{lu2024mathvista}.
+While existing benchmarks assess various abilities, they do not fully evaluate the alignment of MLLMs with the HVS.
 The introduction of HVSBench addresses this gap, focusing on human-centric evaluation to reveal the secret of how MLLMs perceive and process visual information.
+More related work on different areas is in the supplementary material.